Breadlicia/docusaurus/blog/2023-09-15-welcome-to-softdrop.md

 ---
 slug: welcome-to-softdrop
-title: Welcome To Softdrop!
+title: Welcome To SoftDrop!
-authors: Breadlicia, RunTheBot
+authors: [Breadlicia, RunTheBot]
 ---

 # Will edit this later